Last updated on September 3rd, 2021

 One of the many unique aspects of this wheeled cooler is the dual compartment design.
-Not many coolers have this feature and it is something we’ve love to see more of, as it is so useful for fishing trips by allowing to store a combination of things like live bait and food, fresh catch and food or just a combination of food and drink to enjoy while fishing.
+Not many coolers for fishing have this feature and it is something we’ve love to see more of, as it is so useful for fishing trips by letting you store a combination of things like live bait and food, fresh catch and food or just a combination of food and drink to enjoy while fishing.

 You can also increase the functionality of the cooler by taking advantage of the various ports and slots found throughout the unit.
 For instance, there are drainage ports that combine with Wyld tap kits for pouring liquid straight from the cooler – an awesome feature for tailgating.

-Of course, angling is our focus and there are a few features for your fishing trips.
-This includes a slot for a rod holder and aerator ports for a compatible aerator kit, so its certainly one of the most versatile wheeled coolers available.
+Of course, angling is our focus and there are a few features that stand out.
+This includes a slot for a rod holder and aerator ports for a compatible aerator kit, so it’s certainly one of the most versatile coolers on wheels you’ll find.

 Given the size and capacity of the cooler, it is on the larger side and is heavy when filled, so transportation can be more challenging.
 Thankfully, it is made easier thanks to the robust wheels that feature steel hubs and extra sticky rubber tires, ensuring even grip across various surfaces and inclines when pulling the cooler using the nylon handle.

 If you’re looking for a quality, extra-large fishing wheeled cooler that will stand out from the crowd for your longer trips, then look no further than this product from Wyld.